 It may be required for Tasks to be completed before Statuses can be changed.
 In order to set this, go to Service Level Management and select the Task.
-On the Details tab in the Actions section, select the Force Close on Status Change tick-box:
+On the Actions section, select the Force Close on Status Change tick-box:

 Once Tasks have been raised on Tickets, they will appear in a list at the bottom of the ticket screen.
 Tasks that have been marked as Done display a tick ““:

 Automatically Adding Tasks to Tickets

 You may have a Type, Sub-Type or Status of Ticket that always requires certain Tasks to be completed.
 In such cases it is possible to have HotH automatically raise child Tasks.

 In Service Level Management, select your Type, Status or Sub-Type.
 Scroll down to the Workflow section, and in the Raise Child Activities box, click on the Tasks you wish to be raised automatically when that Ticket Type is logged.
 Click OK to save.

 Tip: If you have sequential Tasks, you can select the Child Activity that you wish to be raised when the first Task has been completed in the same way.
 Simply select Task in the Category drop-down and highlight the next Task that needs to be raised.